 There’s a lot to do in Marrakech.
 However, no one who lives there or has visited can deny that its art galleries and museums are some of the most impressive aspects of the area.
-Marrakech has much to offer in this field, and we’ll cover some of the best of it right here.
+There are so many things to do in Marrakech and taking in some of these locations should be on your list.
+We’ll cover some of the best of it right here.

 MACAAL – Museum of African Contemporary Art Al Maaden

 This museum, often referred to as MACAAL instead of its mouthful of a name, is well known for its sculpture park, a series of sculptures up to eight meters high and twleve meters long that was created in a golf course by a variety of artists around the globe.